robcarver17/pysystemtrade/docs/data.md

 - [Multiple prices](/sysinit/futures/repocsv_multiple_prices.py)
 - [Spot FX prices](/sysinit/futures/repocsv_spotfx_prices.py)

-Of course it's also possible to mix these two methods.
+Of course, it's also possible to mix these two methods.
 Once you have the data it's just a matter of replacing the default csv data object:

 ```python
 from systems.provided.futures_chapter15.basesystem import futures_system